tatobi/DASK-AWS-Kubernetes/README.md

 * One-click, automated Kubernetes + DASK deployment
 * Kubernetes cluster node and pod auto-scaling, 100% Kubernetes compatibility using [KOPS](https://github.com/kubernetes/kops/blob/master/README.md)
 * Automated OpenVPN setup, immediate private access to JupyterLab (notebooks) and DASK scheduler via VPN
-* SPOT EC2 worker node usage possibility to reduce costs
+* SPOT EC2 worker node usage possibility to cut costs
 * S3 bucket mount on all nodes to persist notebooks and access S3 data easily
 * Custom Jupyter password setup
 * Install custom PIP and Conda packages (list) during bootstrap
 * Ability to us customized DASK Docker images
 * Notify via SNS when cluster is deployed and ready to use
 * One-click deployment tear-down
+* AWS region independent dynamic AMI image selection

 **NOTE:** I always keep focus on security and flexibility, so the deployed cluster is running in private AWS VPC and accessible only via OpenVPN.
 The VPN setup is automated so only a client application needed to sue it.
 I do not change the original Docker images.
 All deployment running on separately created AWS VPC.

-# Deployment
+# Architecture and details

 ## AWS architecture